 6. The fictional Jesus of Nazareth was hypostatized in the second century of our era out of the Old Testament Joshua (= Jesus = Savior), the great hero of transformation/transcendence among early Christian Gnostics.

 If the above six points are correct, they arguably represent the greatest single contribution to the study of early Christianity yet to appear in this millennium.

 Detering reaches additional conclusions, and those will also become evident in the twenty-four posts to follow.
 While I agree with the six points listed above, I must admit in advance that I am not in complete agreement with Dr. Detering on all his conclusions.

 In the posts that follow, the reader will encounter a liberal dose of my own commentary interspersed with excerpts (translated by myself into English) from Detering’s article.
 These posts essentially present my views, using those of Dr. Detering as a springboard.
 I understand his article has been translated into English, but as far as I know the translation is not online.

 I plan on uploading 1–2 posts per week.
 Thus, the 24 posts (they have already been drafted) should take 3–6 months to upload.
-In addition to a little bolding and underlining, there will be some color-coding: Detering’s material in brown, my commentary in green, and particularly significant points (from either of us) in red.
-For clarity, I’ll place a reminder at the top of each post.
+In addition to a little bolding and underlining, there will be some color-coding: Detering’s material in brown, and particularly significant points in red.

 One more thing: I don’t think your view of Christian origins will be the same after reading this series of posts, which is cumulative.
 For those who persevere to the end, your eyes will be opened.